Tamschi/taml/docs/grammar.rst

 	// This is a comment.
 It stretches for the rest of the line.
 	// This is another comment.

-The only limitation to comment placement is that the line up to that point must be valid.
+The only limitation to comment placement is that the line up to that point must be otherwise complete.
-This may not be the case if a ``:``, key_ or value_ is expected, a row_ is incomplete, or if a bracket is unmatched.

 Line breaks
 -----------